 How do I buy shares in the Nigerian stock market?

 After all these processes, you can submit your first trade, once you reach a consensus on what you want.
-You can read on market entry solution and strategies
+You can read about market entry solution and strategies